tahmina-07/Calculator_for_monthly_investment/README.md

-# Calculator_for_monthly_investment
+# Calculator For Monthly Investment
-console application that calculates the future value of monthly investments based on a yearly interest rate and a number of years.
+Console application that calculates the future value of monthly investments based on a yearly interest rate and a number of years.